 - the contribution to the health services fund;

 - the contribution to the Workforce Skills Development and Recognition Fund (WSDRF) (if applicable).

 These amounts are not subject to Québec parental insurance plan (QPIP) premiums.

-You must include the total amount owed in your total payroll used to calculate your health services fund contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).
+You must include the total amount owed in your total payroll used to calculate your health services fund contribution rate and your participation in workforce skills development.

 Such amounts could be amounts for accumulated vacation at the time of death or retroactive payments under a collective agreement signed before the employee's death.